HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 outputs, (1) medium outputs (default), (2) debugging output.

 ### DA:point_obs ###

-`DA:point_obs`: (integer) Only used in case of multi-scale data assimilation.
-Set to value 0 for using multi-scale data assimilation (eg. using SMAP satellite data over a large area which is not point data).
-If not specified its default value is set to 1, which is for using point observation for data assimilation run.
+`DA:point_obs`: (integer) Switch to turn off point observations, i.e. turn on [multi-scale data assimilation](./input_obs.md#multi-scale-data-assimilation).

+Default value of `point_obs` is `1`.
+This means that point observations are used for the data assimilation run.

+If `point_obs` is set to `0`, multi-scale data assimilation is used.
+Example: using SMAP satellite data over a large area.

 ### DA:obs_interp_switch ###